lonewanderer27/lonewanderer27.github.io/_pages/about.md

 #### Outlook

 Someone said in every second, a new Javascript framework is born, and I think that is what makes the Javascript ecosystem exciting.
 Right now I'm focusing on learning the different libraries that React to improve my front-end dev skills.
-In the following years, I plan to integrate what I learned so far to create a full-stack web application and become a better-rounded full-stack dev.
+In the following years, I plan to integrate what I learned so far from working professionally and making my side-projects to transition to a full-stack dev.